Musical technique

 Musical technique is the ability of instrumental and vocal musicians to exert optimal control of their instruments or vocal cords in order to produce the precise musical effects they desire.
 Improving one's technique generally entails practicing exercises that improve one's muscular sensitivity and agility.
-Technique is independent of musicality.
+Technique is independent of musicality—sensitivity to, knowledge of, or aptitude for (i.e.,having an "ear" for) music.
 Compositional technique is the ability and knowledge composers use to create music, and may be distinguished from instrumental or performance technique, which in classical music is used to realize compositions, but may also be used in musical improvisation.
 Extended techniques are distinguished from more simple and more common techniques.
 Musical technique may also be distinguished from music theory, in that performance is a practical matter, but study of music theory is often used to understand better and to improve techniques.
 Techniques such as intonation or timbre, articulation, and musical phrasing are nearly universal to all instruments.

 To improve their technique, musicians often practice ear training.
 For example, musical intervals, and fundamental patterns and of notes such as the natural, minor, major, and chromatic scales, minor and major triads, dominant and diminished sevenths, formula patterns and arpeggios.
 For example, triads and sevenths teach how to play chords with accuracy and speed.
 Scales teach how to move quickly and gracefully from one note to another (usually by step).
 Arpeggios teach how to play broken chords over larger intervals.
 Many of these components of music are found in difficult compositions, for example, a large tuple chromatic scale is a very common element to Classical and Romantic era compositions as part of the end of a phrase.